SarrahKIbrahem/Data-Analytics-Portfolio/README.md

 **Machine Learning & NLP:** Scikit-learn, TensorFlow/Keras, NLTK **Data & Automation:** ETL, Data Cleaning & Transformation, Data Validation & Reconciliation, UiPath

----

-## About Me

-My background in accounting and finance provides a strong foundation in understanding business performance, while my experience in analytics allows me to approach business questions using data.

-I am particularly interested in using analytics to move beyond understanding **what happened** to determining **why it happened, what it means for the business, and what action should be taken next**.